bxdavies/.NET-WeatherAPI/README.md

 ```

 ## Examples
-Check out the `samples` folder in the repository this repository was forked from, by clicking [here] (https://github.com/lewisbennett/weatherapi-Net-Standard/tree/master/Samples)
+Check out the `samples` folder in the repository this repository was forked from, by clicking [here](https://github.com/lewisbennett/weatherapi-Net-Standard/tree/master/Samples).

 ## Credits
 - Credit to [@lewisbennett ](https://github.com/lewisbennett/weatherapi-Net-Standard) for all code.
 I have made this repository so I can create a NuGet package with correctly working Moon and Sun set and rise times.